-The Battle Between Morality Vs. Ethics: Which One Wins?
+The Battle Between Morals Vs. Ethics

-Content/Trigger Warning: Please be advised, the below article mentions trauma-related topics, including sexual assault and violence, which could potentially be triggering.
+Please be advised, the below article mentions trauma-related topics, including sexual assault and violence, which could potentially be triggering.

 Sometimes two words that seem alike may be more different than you think.
 Ethics and morals are a good example.
 Some people may believe they are the same thing or perhaps that morality is just ethics viewed through a religious lens.
 However, this is not quite accurate.
 In this article, we will discuss the differences between the two words.

-Comparing Morality and Ethics
+Comparing Morals and Ethics

-It's understandable why one would think that ethics and morals are the same thing.
+Morality, such as subjective and objective morality, is an interesting topic in philosophy.
+Sometimes, the word "morality" is often confused with "ethics."
+It’s understandable why one would think that ethics and morals are the same thing.
 Both are related to what is right and what is wrong.

 In fact, there is an important difference between the two terms.
 In In a nutshell, ethics are external.
 They can be codes of conduct you follow at school or work, or a list of rules to follow in a religion.